MA Deaf Education (Teacher of the Deaf Qualification) (Distance learning)

 Deaf Education (Teacher of the Deaf Qualification) (Distance learning) MA

-MA Deaf Education comprises four core modules delivered across two years.
+MA Deaf Education comprises four core modules delivered across two years, and a dissertation.
 Your first module will be either Deafness and Development or Educational Audiology, depending on when you commence your studies.

-If you are working towards the Teacher of the Deaf (ToD) award, you will also build a Professional Skills Portfolio throughout the two years.
+If you are working towards the Teacher of the Deaf (ToD) award, you will also build a portfolio of professional skills throughout the two years.
 This applied aspect of the programme allows you to acquire and demonstrate the mandatory teaching, communication and audiological skills required of a ToD.

 These are typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.